 Why is sensory exploration important?

-It’s not just Baby’s body and her no-longer-quite-so-tiny feet that are growing like weeds in the baby and toddler years.
-In the first few years of life, your child’s brain grows faster, and creates more connections, than it will at any other time in her life.
+It’s not just Baby’s body and their no-longer-quite-so-tiny feet that are growing like weeds in the baby and toddler years.
+In the first few years of life, your child’s brain grows faster, and creates more connections, than it will at any other time in their life.
 Those first few years of life, up until age 3, is the time for Baby’s brain to grow a massive garden of synapses (sometimes referred to as “blooming”), and it’s the rest of childhood, adolescence, and adulthood, when Baby will start eliminating unnecessary synapses (sometimes called “pruning”).

 How can I help encourage sensory exploration?